Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 - The signs and symptoms of this joint disorder usually begin to show between the ages of 40 and 60 years

-- Middle-aged women are known to develop this progressive disorder, at a much higher rate than men
+- Middle-aged women are known to develop this progressive disorder at a much higher rate than men.
+The female-male ratio in this age group is between 2:1 to 3:1

 What are the Risk Factors for Rheumatoid Arthritis?
 (Predisposing Factors)

-- Adult women have an increased risk of developing this disorder, than men
+- Adult women have an increased risk of developing this disorder

-- Various studies have found that smoking is a key contributing factor for the development of RA
+- Various studies have found that smoking is a key contributing factor for the development of the disorder

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.